bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

  * There is ongoing work to improve on-disk and network serialisation of transactions and blocks, further reducing the storage and bandwith requirements of running a full node.

+# Risks due to lower fees

+The security of the Bitcoin blockchain is provided by hashpower, which is rewarded by both a fixed block reward and by fees from individual transaction.
+As a result, decreases in fee income have the potential to reduce the hashpower used to mine Bitcoin, which in turn may lower the security of the Bitcoin blockchain.

+In so far as the individual transaction fees are determined by market forces and supply and demand, the changes introduced by segwit may risk lowering prices by increasing supply (presuming that demand does not also rise, either because of or at least concurrent with segwit deployment), and lower individual prices may result in lower overall mining revenue (if the price elasticity of demand is in the inelastic range).

+In addition, the changes made in segwit may make "layer two" solutions, such as the Lightning Network, more compelling.
+If this leads to users treating layer two solutions as a substitute for on-chain transactions, this may signficantly decrease demand for on-chain transactions, which would put additional downward pressure on transaction fee levels.

+## Avoidance

+As fee income is currently only a small fraction of miner income (fees are currently approximately 0.5 BTC per block versus 12.5 BTC per block in block reward, so about 4% of miner income), the potential impact on miner income and hence network security is likely small in the short term.

+In addition, fees have been rising over the past twelve months both in BTC denominated value (from under 0.2 BTC per block a year ago) and in real terms (from under $300 USD per BTC a year ago, to over $600 USD per BTC today), so moderate falls in fee levels will only be equivalent to reverting to fee incomes from up to twelve months ago, which should not be a major impact.

+## Mitigation

+Miners are able to individually and collectively limit supply, either by setting a soft-limit on the maximum weight for blocks they produce ("blockmaxweight" setting, which defaults to 3M), or by using a soft-fork to effectively lower the consensus limits by orphaning blocks above a particular weight.
+This approach has the potential to prevent any fee decreases due to increased supply (or indeed to increase individual fees by reducing supply, though that may not increase overall revenue), but cannot prevent decreases to fee income due to substitution effects (such as the adoption of layer two networks).

+While layer two networks may act as a substitute for on-chain transactions, they cannot avoid on-chain transactions entirely, and in some scenarios, even these comparatively few on-chain transactions from layer two networks can easily saturate the on-chain capacity with segwit enabled.
+Even if only a very small amount of the value of these networks are captured via on-chain transaction fees, this would likely be substantially above the current fee value.